SawhneyVardan/nvanexan.github.io/_posts/2017-04-01-title-of-my-post.md

 The tasks run by fingerprinting scripts draw on operating-system and hardware resources, including graphics cards, multiple CPU cores, audio cards, and installed fonts—that are slightly different for each computer.
 Some properties such as IP address, operating system, user agent, language and HTTP accept headers, can be passively learned from network traffic.
 But other properties like CPU type, time zone, display settings and installed fonts, require active discovery through a script or plug-in.

-Steven Englehardt and Arvin Narayanan's comprehensive 2016 research into online tracking shows that many third party advertisers are using such device fingerprint techniques and in some cases using JavaScript code to abuse the new HTML5 APIs such as the Battery Status API and the Audio API for device fingerprinting.[^](Steven Englehardt and Arvin Narayanan, "Online Tracking: A 1-million-site Measurement and Analysis", presented at the Association for Computing Machinery Conference on Computer and Communications Security 2016, [https://webtransparency.cs.princeton.edu/webcensus/](https://webtransparency.cs.princeton.edu/webcensus/))
+Steven Englehardt and Arvin Narayanan's comprehensive 2016 research into online tracking shows that many third party advertisers are using such device fingerprint techniques and in some cases using JavaScript code to abuse the new HTML5 APIs such as the Battery Status API and the Audio API for device fingerprinting.[^2]

 CASL establishes a kind of strict liability for installing malware on a user's machine, subject to a test in the case of JavaScript code and cookies regarding the reasonableness of inferring that a user consented to the installation.